Que20/UIDrawer/README.md

 # UIDrawer
 UIDrawer is a customizable UIPresentationController that allows modals to be presented like a bottom sheet.
-The kind of UI widget you can see on the Maps app on iOS.
+The kind of presentation style you can see on the Maps app on iOS.

 It supports :
 - Dragging up and down